 Ms Tracy McAteer - Head of Operations

-Ms Angela Fox - Academic Administrator/PA to Director (Academic & Internationalisation)
+Ms. Angela Fox - Academic Administrator and PA to Director (Academic)

-Ms Povanasvarie Govind - Centre Administrator/PA to Programme Director
+Ms Povanasvarie Govind - Centre Administrator and PA to Programme Director

 Mr Jonathan Boucard - HMC IT Co-ordinator